Onyx CEO Greg Clough writes about his experience of helping his daughter and other young clients get into property early.

 These are just a few approaches that you could consider but everyone’s situation is unique and there are many more ways to go about being entrepreneurial in the property market.
 I understand that the price tags on property these days in suburban Melbourne and Sydney can be pretty off putting but we also live in a more flexible and fast-moving world that offers many more opportunities for innovative young adults and their parents.

-The best place to start is a conversion with a mentor who has plenty of practical on-the-ground experience.
+The best place to start is a conversation with a mentor who has plenty of practical on-the-ground experience.
 Feel free to call me for a chat anytime on 0409 029922.